 While these benefits are nice, it is best to pick what fits your needs.
 While Medigap provides coverage in these areas that Medicare Advantage does not, you may lose some coverage that only Medicare Advantage offers.

 If you are considering switching from Medicare Advantage to Medigap, you are not guaranteed to be approved for some plans.

 There are four basic options when it comes to switching from Medicare Advantage to Medigap, and two of them are guaranteed approval.

 Guaranteed Approval options:

 1.)
-If you are trying to switch from Medicare Advantage to Medigap during either your first year of enrollment into Medicare Advantage or the special enrollment period, then you are guaranteed approval.
+If you are trying to switch from Medicare Advantage to Medigap during either your first year of enrollment into Medicare Advantage (and 65 years old) or the special enrollment period, then you are guaranteed approved.

 2.)
 Special enrollment periods cover a few circumstances.
-If you have lost your insurance that was provided by an employer, or if you moved away from your coverage area, then you are in a special enrollment period.
+If you have lost your insurance that was provided by an employer, or if you moved away from your coverage area (Medicare Advantage only), then you are in a special enrollment period.

 Medical Approval Options:

 During these two periods, you will need to answer medical questions that could lead to approval or disapproval.